tony-shifflett/lessonOne/README.md

 </article>
 ```

-Let's comment out the border
+Let's comment out the border.

 ```css
 /* * { border: 1px solid} */
 ```

 And assign the following color to the p elements.

 ```css
 p {